When and where is the sale?

 Why should I volunteer?

-Aside from helping out a nonprofit organization, the main benefit of volunteering is that you can shop at our volunteer-only pre-sale, which is held Thursday night before the sale opens.
+Aside from helping out a helping to support a terrific school, the main benefit of volunteering is that you can shop at our volunteer-only pre-sale, which is held Thursday night before the sale opens.
+Volunteers also receive a 50% off coupon to use at the Sunday discount sale (the public gets one-third off).
 More on volunteering here.

 How does the volunteer-only sale work?